flyteorg/flytekit/docs/source/contributing.rst

 **********************************

 Currently, Flytekit and all its plugins share one common version.
-To release, contact a member of the Flytekit repo maintainers or committers, and request a release.
+To release, contact a Flytekit repo maintainers or committers member and request a release.
-We will create a GitHub release off of master, which will automatically publish a Pypi package.
+We will create a GitHub release off of master, that automatically publish a Pypi package.